 In a nutshell, not very often.
-The curiously-named Statute of Frauds, which was originally neither a statute nor had much of anything to do with fraud, states that Glendale business litigation attorneys cannot enforce oral agreements regarding marriage covenants (including prenuptial agreements), sales of goods of over $500, surety (guarantee of obligations) agreements, sales of land, and contracts that cannot be performed within a year.
+The curiously-named Statute of Frauds, which was originally neither a statute nor had much of anything to do with fraud, states that Pasadena business litigation attorneys cannot enforce oral agreements regarding marriage covenants (including prenuptial agreements), sales of goods of over $500, surety (guarantee of obligations) agreements, sales of land, and contracts that cannot be performed within a year.
 The rules are rather complex.
 For example, the “sale of land” includes things like easements and mortgages.
 Furthermore, contracts of perpetual duration are usually not subject to the Statute of Frauds.

 Even if they are technically enforceable, oral contracts are unreliable as a way to organize and structure important business or financial relationships.
 When there is only an oral agreement, disputes degenerate into a credibility contest.
 They do not address the true merits of the case.
 Since the plaintiff has the burden of proof, the plaintiff often suffers a loss in a case that could have been won.

 Because of these prohibitions and roadblocks, many people think their spoken promises are not legally binding.
 As a result, some individuals make commitments that they have no intention of keeping.
 The law recognizes this, which is why oral contracts are enforceable in a number of situations.

 Before a court can decide whether or not a contract is enforceable, it must first determine whether or not there was a contract in the first place.
 In California and most other states, a contract has four basic elements:

 - Offer and Acceptance: Normally, this element is straightforward (e.g. “I’ll buy your dining room table for $100).
 But things can get murky.
 If I deliver a copy of my newsletter to your front door and you read it, did you just buy a lifetime subscription?